|Nutritional Guidelines (per serving)|

 In a large pot over medium heat, cook onion and salt with 1/4 cup of the broth until the onions are soft, about 3 minutes.
 While they cook, peel and mince the garlic, if using; add it to the onions and cook, stirring, until fragrant, about 30 seconds.

-Add the broth and reduce the heat to low.
-Peel the beets and then grate them on a large hole grater over the pot so they fall right into the broth.
-Note: handling raw peeled beets with bare hands will lead to some staining.
-It usually washes away with a few washes, but wear gloves if you wouldn't want pink under your fingernails in the next few days!
+Add the remaining broth and reduce the heat to low.
+Grate the beets on a large hole grater directly over the pot so they fall right into the broth.

-* Since this soup is served cold, any fat in the broth will congeal, and likely float on the surface of the soup.
+Since this soup is served cold, any fat in the broth will congeal, and likely float on the surface of the soup.
 Some people may not mind, but others would find it unappetizing.
+Remove the layer of fat before pureeing (if you are doing so) or chilling.